UNDERSTANDING LOCUSTS

 Co-labeling olfactory receptor neurons and projection neurons in the locusts antennal lobe

-From smelling to movement: SENSORY coding and movement decisions
+From ODour to Action: SENSORY coding and movement decisions

-We are interested in the neural representation and translation of odours to behavioural decisions.
-Using calcium imaging, intra- and extra- cellular recordings we are studying the neural representations of ecologically relevant olfactory signals in the primary olfactory centre - the antennal lobe as well as their translation into pre-motor commands.
+We are interested in olfactory perception and how do odours impact behaviour.
+Using calcium imaging, intra- and extra- cellular recordings we study the neural representations of ecologically relevant olfactory signals in the antennal lobe and pre-motor regions.

-Couzin-Fuchs E. and Ayali A. The social brain of non-social insects (in-press) Curr.
+Couzin-Fuchs E. and Ayali A. (2021) The social brain of non-social insects Curr.
 Opin.
 Insect Sci.

 Günzel Y., McCollum J., Paoli M., Galizia C.G., Petelski I., and Couzin-Fuchs E. (2021).
 Social modulation of individual preferences in cockroaches. iScience, 101964.